apprunjs/apprun-docs/docs/architecture-ideas/state-machine.md

 };
 ```

 We handle the buttons' click events in the event handler, _button___click_.
-Because of the HTML event bubbling, we just need one event handler for all buttons
+Because of the HTML event bubbling, we only need one event handler for all the buttons.

 ```typescript
 const view =